Polymath: A Challenging Multi-modal Mathematical Reasoning Benchmark: Experiments

 \subsection{Experimental Analysis}

-\paragraph{\textbf{MLLMs Rely More on Image Descriptions than Image}} To evaluate the visual reasoning capabilities of closed-source models, we conducted inference on the \textit{test-img} subset, which contains questions with diagrams.
+\paragraph{\textbf{MLLMs Rely More on Image Descriptions than Image}} To evaluate the visual reasoning capabilities, we used \textit{test-img} subset, which contains questions with diagrams.
 Additionally, we generated a text-only version of \textit{test-img} by replacing all diagrams with detailed textual descriptions.
 Both experiments were carried out in a zero shot setting.
 Our analysis reveals three key findings.
-First, we observed a noticeable decline in performance on \textit{test-img}, particularly for models like GPT-4o and Claude-3.5 Sonnet, compared to their results on the \textit{testmini} subset.
+First, we observed a noticeable decline in performance on \textit{test-img}, particularly for models like GPT-4o and Claude-3.7 Sonnet, compared to their results on the \textit{testmini} subset.
 This suggests that both models perform well on questions without diagrams, and their decreased accuracy on \textit{test-img} is largely due to the presence of diagram-based problems.
-Second, when we replaced the diagrams in \textit{test-img} with text descriptions, the performance of all models improved by approximately $\sim3-4\%$, indicating that the models struggle with visualizing diagrams and benefit from textual representations.
+Second, when we replaced the diagrams in \textit{test-img} with text descriptions, the performance of all models improved by $\sim6\%$, indicating that the models struggle with diagrams and benefit from textual representations.
 Finally, we evaluated popular text-only LLMs such as LLaMA-3 (70B), Reka Flash, and Mistral Large on the text-description version of \textit{test-img}.
-Their scores ($\sim 15\%$) were significantly lower than those of the MLLMs ($\sim 27\%$), underscoring the advantage of multi-modal models in handling visually-grounded tasks.
+Their scores ($\sim 15\%$) were lower than those of the MLLMs ($\sim 27\%$), underscoring the advantage of multi-modal models in handling visually-grounded tasks.